alvaro-budria/NeuSacc/README.md

 pip install -r requirements
 ```

-A CUDA device having a compute capability of 75 (e.g. RXT 2080Ti) or higher is needed for running the `tinycudann` MLPs and hash grid encoding.
+A GPU device having a compute capability of 75 (e.g. RTX 2080Ti) or higher is needed for running the `tinycudann` MLPs and hash grid encoding.
+To maximally exploit the efficiency of the hash grid encoding, an A10 or an RTX3090 are recommended, as they have bigger cache sizes.

 ## Modelling a scene with custom COLMAP data

 Please refer to [this tutorial](https://github.com/Totoro97/NeuS/tree/main/preprocess_custom_data) in the original NeuS repository for using custom data with COLMAP-generated camera poses.

+## TODO

+- [ ] Allow for multi-GPU training.
+- [ ] Include an additional component for modelling the background, as in Mip-NeRF360 or NeRF++.
+- [ ] Thoroughly benchmark this implementation of NeuS in terms of PSNR, Chamfer distance, and training time, comparing it with the original one.
+- [ ] Explore the effect that the number of frequency bands and size of the hash grid and MLPs have on the outcome reconstruction.